GabbyGuru/Inventory-Database/README.md

 ### Python installation

 ### 1. create a directory for your python install.
-If you install it on your regular kali- linux termainal you can break yoour machine.
-So you create a directory and then a virtual envirnoment to isolate the install and do not break anything.
+If you install it on your regular kali- linux termainal you can break your machine.
+So you create a directory and then a virtual environment to isolate the install and do not break anything.
 For this purpose we will download python in a sandbox

         sudo mkdir inventory_project